 4. What insurance do you have?

 Your building inspector should have professional indemnity insurance.
-This insurance will cover any errors or omissions involved in a building inspection because mistakes happen.
+This is one of the most important questions to ask at a house inspection, This insurance will cover any errors or omissions involved in a building inspection because mistakes happen.
 Professional Indemnity insurance covers the building inspector for the advice, consultation, and reports should a claim be brought against them.

 5. Do I need a pest inspection?